georginamp87/toy-switch/README.md

     -label for read and unread messages

 - home.hbs
-    -search by age range categories and switch mode
+    -search by age range categories;

  - Confirmation.hbs
     - Summary of product